 At times like this, your primary focus should be on the safety and well being of your home and family.
 Most professionals will work with you to help manage the cost of an unexpected repair.
 Additionally, for major systems like furnaces, water heaters, boilers and air conditioners, professionals can help you take advantage of rebates, tax-credits and local assistance programs designed to lower the cost of making these major repairs.
 These programs can include zero-percent financing, sizeable rebates on qualified replacement equipment and payment plans that can take the sting out of an unexpected expense.

-If you would like assistance with a plumbing, heating or cooling repair or replacement project around your home, or would like to discuss options to help lower the cost of major system replacements, please give us a call at Boston Standard Plumbing & Heating at (617) 288-2911.
+If you would like assistance with a plumbing service, heating repair or AC repair or replacement project around your home, or would like to discuss options to help lower the cost of major system replacements, please give us a call at Boston Standard Plumbing & Heating at (617) 288-2911.
 We’ll be happy to help you assess your situation and provide information about options that may be available to you!